metalabharvard/metalabharvard.github.io/_projects/curatorial-aigents/surprisemachines.md

 ---

+Can machines think?
+In 1950 Alan Turing famously answered this question in the affirmative by means of a so-called “imitation game” in the course of which an examiner is asked to distinguish between humans and machines while communicating via a typewriter.
+He argued that, once the responses appear indistinguishable, the machine can be correctly be understood as engaged in thought.
+In an article entitled “Computing Machines and Intelligence,” Turing approached the subject of artificial intelligence from multiple perspectives, one of them inspired by the English mathematician Ada Lovelace.
+Here Lovelace figures as Turing’s foil, arguing that machines are incapable of thought because they are incapable of “tak[ing] us by surprise.”
+Turing counters by stating that machines are a frequent source of surprise, behaving unpredictably and, thereby, generating surprises.

+*Surprise Machines* reprises Turing’s experiment some seven decades later by means of an AI-based curatorial experiment that relies upon “black box” algorithms whose behaviors, once set in motion, cannot be predicted by their programmers.
+It sets out to visualize the entire universe of Harvard Art Museums' collections, with the aim of opening up unexpected vistas on the more than 250,000 objects that make them up.
+(Dario Rodighiero) <br /><br />

 *Curatorial A(i)gents* presents a series of machine-learning-based experiments with museum collections and data developed by members and affiliates of [metaLAB (at) Harvard](https://metalabharvard.github.io/), a creative research group working in the networked arts and humanities.